lelandrichardson/react-native-parallax-view/README.md

 # react-native-parallax-view

-Parallax view for vertical scrollview/listviews with a header image and header content
+Parallax view for vertical scrollview with a header image and header content

 ## Installation